what you will need to bring on the journey

 Packable fleece or ultralight jacket

-A good pair of boots or rugged trail runners, as opposed sneakers or athletic shoes, will prove beneficial for day hikes plus your feet feel better at the end of the day.
+A good pair of boots or rugged trail runners, as opposed sneakers or athletic shoes, will be needed for day hikes plus your feet feel better at the end of the day.

 There will be laundry facilities at most of our stops so you will be able to wash clothes in the evening.